 Earlobe Repair Recovery

-While you should notice a difference in your earlobe immediately after surgery, your results will initially be obscured by some degree of bruising and swelling.
-Most patients can see their final results about 2 months after getting earlobe repair.
-Dr. Harrington will advise you on when you may begin to wear earrings again should you choose to do so.
+Although individual experiences may vary, your results will initially be obscured by some degree of bruising and swelling.* Most patients can see their final results about 2 months after getting earlobe repair.* Dr. Harrington will advise you on when you may begin to wear earrings again should you choose to do so.

 Although complications associated with earlobe repair are very few, it’s still important to be aware of any potential risks.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.